SPRING 2017 ADMISSION

-For Spring 2016, CSUN will consider undergraduate applicants who meet admission eligibility requirements in the following categories:
+For Spring 2017, CSUN will consider upper-division transfer applicants who meet the admission eligibility requirements in the following categories:

-- California residents who have will have earned a verifiable Associate Degree for Transfer (AA-T or AS-T) from a California community college in a major that CSUN has approved for transfer.
-If you are a STAR Act (SB 1440) applicant, please see the admission requirements and instructions at Upper Division Transfer Student.
+- California residents who will have earned a verifiable Associate Degree for Transfer (AA-T or AS-T) from a California community college in a major that CSUN has approved for transfer.
+Please see ADT requirements at Transfer Student, Resident.

 Upper Division Transfer Student

 You are an upper division transfer student if you have met all the upper division transfer student eligibility requirements listed below.
-(CSUN is not currently accepting lower division transfer students.)
+(CSUN is not currently accepting applications from lower division transfer students.)

 Be sure to complete eligibility requirements within the following time frame for admission to: